LostSynapse/Nixon/docs/UI/UX Design reference.md

 ### 6.4 Module "First Run" UI Behavior

-When a user enables a module with the `requiresInitialConfig: true` flag, the Broker **must** instruct the frontend to act based on the user's active **Complexity Level**:
+When a user enables a module with the `requiresInitialConfig: true` flag, the Broker **must** instruct the frontend to act based on the user's active **Feature Level**:

   * **Standard:** The frontend **must forcibly redirect** the user to the module's settings page (Section 8.2).
   * **Advanced:** The frontend **must open a modal dialog** confirming the plugin is enabled and prompting the user to "Configure Now" (redirects) or "Configure Later" (dismisses).